Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

   in the version compatible with CPython 3.11 or newer (`cp311`).
   It is compatible with GNU/Linux systems with glibc 2.34 or newer, on x86-64 architecture (all that encoded in the `manylinux_2_34_x86_64` platform tag).
-This is the primary wheel targeting most of the CPython versions.
+This is the wheel that will be used on most of the CPython versions on the given platform.

 - `pp311-pypy311_pp73-manylinux_2_34_x86_64` designates a wheel built
   for PyPy 3.11 (`pp311`) versions using `pypy311_pp73` ABI on the same platform.
-Wheels like these can be used for Python implementations that do not support the stable ABI, such as PyPy or freethreading CPython versions.
+Wheels like these are targeting specific Python interpreter versions.
+They are used when the stable ABI is not used.
+Since some implementations, such as PyPy or the freethreading CPython builds, do not support the stable ABI, these are the wheels providing support for them.

 - `py3-none-any` designates a wheel compatible with any Python 3.x version, on any platform.
 It means a pure Python wheel, hence for pure Python packages this is the only wheel needed.
 It can also be provided for packages with optional extension modules, as a fallback when there is no other wheel compatible with the user's system.

 You can find some unorthodox uses too, such as: